code-at-the-edge/curriculum-materials/content/courses/intro-workshop/css/index.md

 However, the way we have been doing these modifications seems to be highly inefficient.
 Imagine if you have lots of Heading 2s and you want to change their color all to `red`.
 Certainly it does not seem convenient to go around and add lots and lots of tags to change the color of each Heading to red.

-There must be a way to control the stylistic organization of webpage.
+There must be a way to control the stylistic organization of web page.

 Happily there are ways.
 With an external **stylesheet** we can give instructions to a computer on how to display the contents of a html document.